ajspakow/wlcstat/doc/source/twlc_notes.rst

 The persistence length :math:`l_{p}` gives the bending modulus of the chain (to be discussed further in coming chapters).

-The Helical Wormlike Chain model~\cite{yamakawa} has a deformation energy
+The Helical Wormlike Chain model [Yamakawa1997]_ has a deformation energy

 .. math::
     \beta E_{elas} =